doritoes/ipdice.com/README.md

 - Multi-region
 - Add anti-snoop protection
 - Integration with https://www.ip-api.com for geo-location

-### Working on
-- Improvement and testing
-### Will Do
-- No major work at this point
-### Might Do
-- Feature: Dice rolling experience
-- Feature: API for dice rolls (using custom dice rolling algorithm)
-- Feature: API for physical dice roles (rolled and captured by Raspberry Pi-powered physical device)
 ## Out of Scope
 - Amazon Elastic Kubernetes Service (EKS) doesn't meet my criteria for integrating a new technology for me.
 I have done other Kubernetes labs ([here](https://www.unclenuc.com/lab:kubernetes_app:start) and [here](https://www.unclenuc.com/lab:stack_of_nucs:start)).
 - Azure and GCP are out of scope for this lab